Azerbaijan–Hungary relations

 Diplomatic relations between Azerbaijan and Hungary were established a year after the former state's declaration of independence from the Soviet Union.

 Background

 Diplomatic relations

-The Republic of Hungary recognized independence of the Republic of Azerbaijan on December 26, 1991 and the diplomatic relations were established on November 27, 1992.
+The Republic of Hungary recognized the Republic of Azerbaijan on December 26, 1991 and the diplomatic relations were established on November 27, 1992.
 The Hungarian Embassy in Azerbaijan was established on January 12, 2009.
-Since December 14, 2010 ambassador of Hungary in Azerbaijan is Mr. Zsolt Cutora.
-Embassy of Azerbaijan in Hungary was opened in September 2004.
-Currently, Ambassador of Azerbaijan to Hungary is H.E.
-Mr. Vilayat Guliyev.
+Since December 14, 2010 ambassador of Hungary in Azerbaijan is Zsolt Cutora.
+The Embassy of Azerbaijan in Hungary was opened in September 2004.
+Currently, Ambassador of Azerbaijan to Hungary is Vilayat Guliyev.

-Azerbaijan is full-fledged member at Organization of Turkic States while Hungary has observer status.
+Azerbaijan is a full-fledged member at Organization of Turkic States while Hungary has observer status.

 Azerbaijani minority in Hungary

 There are around hundreds of Azerbaijanis in Hungary.